davidchenlee/MESOscope/README.md

 ## To do:
 ### C++
+- Save the scanned image as tiff.
+Optimize the memory usage
+- Implement the FIFO reading and data saving concurrently
 - Save the run status in a text file
 - Maybe install openCV to display tiff images